deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 * Popups - WordPress Popup,
 * Sidebar Login,
 * The Events Calendar,
-* WPBakery Visual Composer (with our free add-on),
+* WPBakery Page Builder for WordPress (formerly Visual Composer),
 * Whistles,
 * Widget Logic,
 * Yoast SEO.
 [WPGlobus Plus](https://wpglobus.com/product/wpglobus-plus/) premium add-on is required for multilingual focus keyword and SEO analysis. **Note:** the "Premium" version of Yoast SEO has some compatibility issues and we currently do not support it.

-Some 3rd party plugins are supported with our [premium add-ons](https://wpglobus.com/shop/):
+Some 3rd-party plugins are supported with our [premium add-ons](https://wpglobus.com/shop/):

 * [Slider Revolution](https://wpglobus.com/product/wpglobus-for-slider-revolution/),
 * [TablePress](https://wpglobus.com/product/wpglobus-plus/#tablepress),